cla-bit/PayStackEase/docs/source/usage.rst

     Create an account on Paystack or login if you already have an account, to generate a secret key for your application to interact with Paystack.

-    You can create an account on Paystack here https://paystack.com/
+    You can create an account on Paystack here: `Paystack Create Account`_

     After which, go to your settings page >> API keys and Webhook section